Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 What GDPR Actually Requires for Cookie Consent

-Cookie consent rules come from two sources working together: the ePrivacy Directive (often called the “Cookie Law”) and GDPR.
-The ePrivacy Directive requires consent for storing cookies on devices.
-GDPR defines what valid consent means.
+Cookie consent rules come from two overlapping sources: the ePrivacy Directive (often called the “Cookie Law”) and GDPR.
+The ePrivacy Directive requires consent before storing non-essential cookies on a device.
+GDPR defines what valid consent looks like.
+Understanding the distinction matters — see our explainer on ePrivacy Directive vs GDPR for the full picture.

 Valid consent under GDPR must be: